I love Mondays.

 We had a blast!
 After having enjoyed the day with my family, we were ready to head back home.
 After a long day, I was tired, so I decided to swing by Starbucks and grab a coffee.

 Fabi and the kids waited in the van as I jumped out and walked to the Starbucks cafe.
 As I entered the door, a sweet smell of coffee met me and the greeting of happy employees.
 There was no line.
-So I went straight up to the cashier, where a smiling barista greeted me and asked what I would like to order.
+So I went straight up to the cashier, where a smiling barista greeted me.

 She answered, “Sure.
 What’s your name.”